slackapi/java-slack-sdk/docs/guides/modals.md

 }
 ```

-In Koltin, it's much easier to embed multi-line string data in source code.
+In Kotlin, it's much easier to embed multi-line string data in source code.
 It may be handier to use `viewAsString(String)` method instead.

 ```kotlin
 // Build a view using string interpolation